Updated with the latest Raptors’ trades.

 The far greater than 50-50 chance that Leonard would walk in the off-season was both one of the main costs of the championship and the very reason why Leonard was available in the first place.
 (This is where I scream or bang my head into a wall.)

 Sure, it would have been amazing had the Raptors been able to convince him to stay.
 If we could have somehow predicted the future and shown Leonard that the 2020 playoffs were to be played in Florida, maybe we could have convinced him to stay.
-I, for one, think the Raptors have a very good chance of repeating in 2020 with Leonard on the team: they beat the Celtics, they beat the Heat (I thought they would have beaten the Heat without him, anyway, if only they could have gotten by the Celtics), and they might have beaten the Lakers.
+I, for one, think the Raptors have a very good chance of repeating in 2020 with Leonard on the team: they beat the Celtics, they beat the Heat.
+(I thought they would have beaten the Heat without him, anyway, if only they could have gotten by the Celtics.
+I’m dying on that hill.)
+And they might have beaten the Lakers with Leonard.
 Maybe they go back-to-back.
 It’s too bad it didn’t happen.

 Alas, that is not what happened and there is literally nothing that can be done about that.
 The risk of him going elsewhere as the price we paid as a franchise and as fans to get a championship.
 Tough.

 (Also, the Raptors won the Championship.
 This is the whole reason for caring about basketball.
 We should still be happy about this instead of moping about how the Raptors don’t make the playoffs every season any more.)